Francis235/mobvoi-mcp/README.md

 ### Unable to synchronize the latest PyPI package

-If you encounter this situation, it may be caused by the following reasons: 1) Network problems; 2) Cache problems; 3) The specified mirror source has not synchronized the mobvoi-tts-mcp package.
+If you encounter this situation, it may be caused by the following reasons: 1) Network problems; 2) Cache problems; 3) The specified mirror source has not synchronized the mobvoi-mcp package.
-If you are using a mirror source, you should first check whether the mobvoi-tts-mcp package is synchronized on the mirror source you are using, in the following way:
+If you are using a mirror source, you should first check whether the mobvoi-mcp package is synchronized on the mirror source you are using, in the following way:
-`pip index versions --index-url https://pypi.tuna.tsinghua.edu.cn/simple mobvoi-tts-mcp` If you can see that the LATEST version number is consistent with that on PyPI, you can use the mirror source to update the latest mobvoi-tts-mcp package.
+`pip index versions --index-url https://pypi.tuna.tsinghua.edu.cn/simple mobvoi-mcp` If you can see that the LATEST version number is consistent with that on PyPI, you can use the mirror source to update the latest mobvoi-mcp package.
 Otherwise, you can only use https://pypi.org/simple for the update.
 Usually, after a new package is released on PyPI, there will be a delay of dozens of minutes for the mirror source to synchronize.
 At the same time, you can refer to the following configuration to update and clear the cache.

 ```
-"MobvoiTTS": {
+"Mobvoi": {
         ...
         "args": [
           "--upgrade",
           "--no-cache-dir",
           "--index",
           "https://pypi.tuna.tsinghua.edu.cn/simple",
-          "mobvoi-tts-mcp"
+          "mobvoi-mcp"
         ],
        ...
       },